uclasystem/midas/README.md

 ```

 ### Compile Ported Applications
-We have ported several applications to Midas under `apps`.
-We also offered the `apps/build_all.sh` script for users to automatically build them.
+We have also ported several applications to Midas under the `apps` directory.
+We have also offered the `apps/build_all.sh` script for automated compilation.

 ```bash
 cd apps/